 Since every procedure at Advanced Foot & Ankle Specialists is personalized to the patient, every timeline will be different.
 However, most patients can generally expect:

-In preparation for the procedure, Dr. Balloch will work with your primary care physician to ensure you are healthy enough for surgery.
+In preparation for the procedure, Dr. Balloch or Dr. Butto will work with your primary care physician to ensure you are healthy enough for surgery.
 You should also refrain from taking blood thinners (which can make it difficult to stop bleeding) and smoking (which inhibits your body's healing ability).
 Since the procedure is performed under general anesthesia, you will also be asked to fast the night before treatment.

-During the procedure, Dr. Balloch will clean the affected area and make several small incisions.
+During the procedure, your surgeon will clean the affected area and make several small incisions.
 Using an arthroscope, she will remove the loose or stretched ligaments and make them shorter.
 They will then be reattached and your skin will be sutured back together with stitches.
 The entire procedure can typically be completed in less than one hour.
 Since it is an outpatient procedure, patients can return home immediately after.

 After your surgery, a friend or family member will need to drive you home.
-While patients who undergo traditional techniques often have to wait six weeks after the procedure to begin physical therapy, patients who receive the internal brace system under Dr. Balloch can begin bearing weight on their ankle with the help of a protective boot and start physical therapy in just three to four weeks after the treatment.
+While patients who undergo traditional techniques often have to wait six weeks after the procedure to begin physical therapy, patients who receive the internal brace system under Dr. Balloch or Dr. Butto can begin bearing weight on their ankle with the help of a protective boot and start physical therapy in just three to four weeks after the treatment.
 Most patients begin wearing normal shoes about six weeks after the procedure.